 Geology of Serengeti National Park - Tanzania

-The geology of Serengeti National Park is an integral part of the East African high interior plateau.
-This vast Serengeti ecosystem gently descends from the crater highlands, which reach an elevation of 3,636 meters, down to Speke Gulf on the shores of Lake Victoria, situated at 920 meters above sea level.
+The Serengeti ecosystem is situated on East Africa’s elevated interior plateau, sloping down from the towering crater highlands, which reach an altitude of 3,636 meters, all the way to Speke Gulf on Lake Victoria, sitting at 920 meters above sea level.

 Explore the Geology of Serengeti National Park